-Provision Proposal Position General European Communities TN/TE/W/1 para.
+Provision Proposal Position General Canada TN/TE/W/22 para.
+8 "Members have also raised the issue of whether amendments to an MEA should be included in our examination.
+The Montreal Protocol is an example of a protocol that has been amended four times: London Amendment in 1990, Copenhagen Amendment in 1992, Montreal Amendment in 1997 and the Beijing Amendment in 1999.
+In some cases, these amendments have added new substances or, altered or added obligations, which are trade-related".
+European Communities TN/TE/W/1 para.
 22 " the trade obligations contained in the Montreal Protocol on Substances that deplete the Ozone Layer have been universally recognized as being instrumental to the effective and early implementation of the Protocol."
 Switzerland TN/TE/W/4 para.
-6 "The notion of "among parties to the MEA" raises another issue: sometimes both parties to a dispute have acceded to an MEA, but one has not subscribed to all of the annexes or amendments, as is possible with the Montreal Protocol" Japan TN/TE/W/10 para.
-5 "5 [A] certain number of MEAs with trade measures such as the Montreal Protocol on Substances that Deplete the Ozone Layer indicates that there are certain cases where trade measures are considered to be necessary and effective means for achieving the environmental objectives" 2A to 2H Japan TN/TE/W/10 para.
-11 Japan refers to Articles 2A to 2H of the Montreal Protocol concerning the case where an ""[o]bligation de résultat" is specified in an MEA but a trade measure to be taken for the obligation is not identified in the MEA, while the MEA leaves Parties to decide measure to be taken to fulfil the obligation."
+6 "The notion of "among parties to the MEA" raises another issue: sometimes both parties to a dispute have acceded to an MEA, but one has not subscribed to all of the annexes or amendments, as is possible with the Montreal Protocol" Switzerland TN/TE/W/21 The Montreal Protocol is one of the MEAs covered by the second category of STOs identified by Switzerland in its proposal, which comprises "all MEAs setting out types of measures and policies that can and must be adopted in pursuit of a specific objective negotiated by the contracting parties."
+Japan TN/TE/W/10 para.
+5 " [A] certain number of MEAs with trade measures such as the Montreal Protocol on Substances that Deplete the Ozone Layer indicates that there are certain cases where trade measures are considered to be necessary and effective means for achieving the environmental objectives" 2 Canada TN/TE/W/22 para.
+4 " [T]rade-related measures take different forms such as bans, restrictions or conditions on international trade in products, substances or species.
+In some cases, this is accompanied by restrictions or bans on domestic production and/or use (e.g Montreal Protocol, Article 2)."
+2A to 2H Japan TN/TE/W/10 para.
+11 Articles 2A to 2H are examples of situations where an ""[o]bligation de résultat" is specified in an MEA but a trade measure to be taken for the obligation is not identified in the MEA, while the MEA leaves Parties to decide measure to be taken to fulfil the obligation".
 2.11 European Communities TN/TE/W/1 para.
 25 This provision corresponds to a trade measure which is "not required in the MEA but which Parties can decide to implement if the MEA contains a general provision stating that parties can adopt stringent measures in accordance with international law."